-All participants in GT study abroad programs pay tuition, per the BOR policy, to the GT Bursar by their official deadline.
+All participants in GT study abroad programs pay tuition to the GT Bursar by their official payment deadline.
 Students who fail to pay the GT Bursar by the deadline will be cancelled from classes and will not be eligible to participate in GT study abroad.
 In addition to tuition, all students also pay the GT Technology fee.